pivotal/docs-tap/namespace-provisioner/customize-installation.md

    **<a id='con-custom-label'></a>Customize the label and annotation prefixes that controller watches**

-   - parameter_prefixes is an array of label/annotation prefixes the controller looks for to add namespace specific parameters into the desired-namespaces ConfigMap which can be used as ytt data.values for templating default and additional resources.
-   - For Example the value tap.tanzu.vmware.com tells the Namespace Provisioner controller to look for the annotations/labels on a provisioned namespace that start with the prefix tap.tanzu.vmware.com/ and use those as parameters.
+   `parameter_prefixes` is an array of label/annotation prefixes the controller looks for to add namespace specific parameters into the desired-namespaces ConfigMap which can be used as ytt data.values for templating default and additional resources.
+For example, the value `tap.tanzu.vmware.com` tells the Namespace Provisioner controller to look for the annotations/labels on a provisioned namespace that start with the prefix ``tap.tanzu.vmware.com/`` and use those as parameters.

    Sample TAP values configuration: